Official logo of the Commission on Ethics and Lobbying in Government

 Hon.
 Leonard B. Austin

-Vice Chair Austin has served as a Commissioner since August 2022, when the Assembly Speaker nominated him, and the Independent Review Committee approved his nomination, to the position.
-Prior to being elected Vice Chair in March 2023, Commissioner Austin held the position of Interim Vice Chair of the Commission since September 2022.
+Chair Austin has served as a Commissioner since August 2022, when the Assembly Speaker nominated him, and the Independent Review Committee approved his nomination, to the position.
+He became Chair in September 2024.
+Prior to becoming Chair, he was elected as the Commission’s first Vice Chair in March 2023, after serving as Interim Vice Chair beginning in September 2022.

-Vice Chair Austin was first elected to the Supreme Court of the State of New York in 1998 and re-elected in 2012.
-Before his elevation to the Appellate Division, Second Department as an Associate Justice in March 2009, Vice Chair Austin was assigned to a dedicated Matrimonial Part in Suffolk County and thereafter served in the Commercial Division in Nassau County.
-Prior to his election to the bench in 1998, Vice Chair Austin privately practiced law.
+Chair Austin was first elected to the Supreme Court of the State of New York in 1998, serving first in a dedicated Matrimonial Part in Suffolk County and thereafter in the Commercial Division in Nassau County.
+In 2009, he was appointed an Associate Justice of the Appellate Division, Second Department.
+He was reelected in 2012.
+Prior to his service on the bench, Chair Austin privately practiced law.
 In 1980 and 1981, he served as an Associate Counsel to Assembly Speaker Stanley Fink.

 During his tenure in the Commercial Division, Justice Austin drafted the original Statewide Rules of the Commercial Division of the Supreme Court.
 In addition, since 2004, he has served on the Pattern Jury Instruction Committee which is responsible for drafting jury charges and regularly updated commentaries on the law.

-Retiring from the Bench in early 2022, Vice Chair Austin is now an arbitrator/mediator with National Arbitration and Mediation (NAM).
-He teaches as an adjunct law professor at Hofstra Law School and has done so since 2002.
-Vice Chair Austin is a graduate of Georgetown University and Hofstra University School of Law.
+Retiring from the Bench in early 2022, Chair Austin is now an arbitrator/mediator with National Arbitration and Mediation (NAM).
+He taught as an adjunct law professor at Hofstra Law School from 2002 to 2020.
+Chair Austin is a graduate of Georgetown University and Hofstra University School of Law.

 Commission Member Hon.
 LEONARD B. AUSTIN